govau/service-manual/README.md

 **Special combos**

-Two word special word combinations can be added to improve specific results.
+Two word special word combinations can be added to improve results for specific queries.
 An example is the role 'delivery manager'.

 How to add a special combo:
 1. Append the combination to the `function specialCombos(query)` in [`06-search-results.js`](https://github.com/govau/service-manual/blob/master/scripts/js/020-components/06-searchresults.js).